Where will you make a difference?

 Spend a Year Fighting Poverty and Gain Leadership Skills for a Lifetime

-Each year, AVODAH recruits people in their 20s from across the United States to spend a year in our Jewish Service Corps working on urban poverty issues full-time at local non-profit organizations.
+Each year, AVODAH recruits young adults ages 21-26 from across the United States to spend a year in our Jewish Service Corps working at local antipoverty organizations in Chicago, New Orleans, New York, and Washington, DC.
 During their year of service, participants live and study together, forming a community of people making a connection between social activism and Jewish life.

 - Join AVODAH's The Jewish Service Corps, a unique one-year program for people 21-26 combining work for justice, Jewish learning, and community building.

 - Work full time on issues you care about—immigration, hunger, literacy, public health, domestic violence, and more.
 Where will I work?